 Lezyne Heart Rate Flow Sensor

-Our heart rate monitors will automatically display 65 bpm when they are paired to the device, but not yet detecting a heartbeat.
+To wake the heart rate monitor for pairing, put the sensor on.
+It will automatically display 65 bpm when it is paired to the device, but it has not yet detected a heartbeat.
 You may only need to wet the terminals under the strap to get it to start displaying a reading.
 If the displayed heart rate appears to have frozen on another number, remove the sensor from the strap, wait five seconds, and reattach it.
 It's also a good idea to store the sensor separate from the strap to preserve battery life.

 Lezyne Cadence Speed Flow Sensor